simondharding/pygtop/docs/source/overview.rst

     ['1NYX']

 In addition, ligands and targets can query the `RSCB PDB Web Services
-<http:/www.rcsb.org/pdb/software/rest.do>`_ to find other PDB codes
+<http:/www.rcsb.org/pdb/software/rest.do>`_ to find other PDB codes:
-(SpeciesTargets will only return PDBs relevant to that species):

     >>> ligand.smiles_pdbs()
     ['4IAR', '4IB4', '4NC3']